ns-moosavi/ns-moosavi.github.io/_pages/about.md

 News
 ------
-- Dec 2022: will serve as an area chair for ACL 2023
+- Dec 2022: will serve as an area chair for the ACL2023 "Discourse and Pragmatics" track
 - Nov 2022: will be serving as an editorial board member for the [Northern European Journal of Language Technology (NEJLT)](https://www.nejlt.org)
 - Nov 2022: gave an invited talk about "Learnable Activation Functions in Transformer-based Architectures" at the Computer Science Department of Royal Holloway, University of London (RHUL).
 The talk was summerizing [Transformers with Learnable Activation Functions](https://arxiv.org/abs/2208.14111) and [Adaptable Adapters](https://aclanthology.org/2022.naacl-main.274/) papers
 - Oct 2022: [Layer or Representation Space: What makes BERT-based Metrics Robust?](https://aclanthology.org/2022.coling-1.300/) is selected as an outstanding paper at COLING 2022